Manchester United v Everton

 TEAM NEWS

-Manchester United defender Harry Maguire is expected to miss several weeks after he sustained a calf injury during the defeat by Aston Villa.
+Manchester United defender Harry Maguire misses out with the calf injury he sustained during last Saturday's defeat by Aston Villa.

-Luke Shaw will be assessed, having been ruled out of Wednesday's win against Villareal because of injury.
+Luke Shaw has overcome illness but still has a shoulder problem and will be assessed.

-Everton forward Dominic Calvert-Lewin is set to miss a fifth game with a thigh problem.
+Everton remain without injured quartet Dominic Calvert-Lewin, Richarlison, Seamus Coleman and Andre Gomes.

 MATCH FACTS